 Day Trip from San Francisco to Petaluma

-On your next trip from San Francisco, you don’t need to look very far.
-Just over 30 miles north of the Golden Gate Bridge, Petaluma has everything a California day-tripper could hope for: Victorian architecture, eclectic shopping, world-famous brews, and serious eats to go with them.
+Take a little trip from San Francisco, just 30 miles north of the Golden Gate Bridge to the charming, scenic town of Petaluma.
+Here you’ll find everything a California day-tripper could hope for, including Victorian architecture, eclectic shopping, world-famous brews, and excellent farm-fresh cuisine.

 Morning: Start with a Fresh Local Breakfast

-Petaluma was once known as the “Egg Basket of the World,” in a nod to its agricultural prominence, especially in chicken and dairy farming.
-While some of the town’s rural land has been revamped with a chic, cosmopolitan element, Petaluma’s still fiercely proud of its expertise in producing fresh, local, delicious food.
-So there’s no better way to start a day in Petaluma than by getting a true taste of what this place is all about.
+Petaluma was once known as the “Egg Basket of the World,” in a nod to its agricultural prominence.
+While some of the town has a chic, cosmopolitan element, Petaluma is still fiercely proud of its expertise in producing delicious local food.

 Mugs sit upside down on top of an espresso machine in Sonoma County

-After the easy drive into town from San Francisco, you’ll want to make a morning coffee and pastry your first order of business.
-Petaluma Coffee & Tea Co. pours one of the more delicious (and artistic) cappuccinos you’ll ever sip.
-And the aromas of freshly baked pastries and breads fill the old U.S. Bakery building (circa 1860), where today the Della Fattoria café and bakery offers delicious, wholesome food, beautifully prepared and presented.
+Make morning coffee and pastry your first order of business.
+Petaluma Coffee & Tea Co. pours one of the most delicious (and artistic) cappuccinos you’ll ever sip.
+Savor the aromas of freshly baked pastries and breads that fill the old U.S. Bakery building (circa 1860), where today the Della Fattoria café and bakery offers delicious, fresh baked temptations.

-Post-caffeine-and-sugar rush, take advantage of a surge in energy to stroll Petaluma’s charming downtown.
-Compact but not claustrophobic, with stunning architecture and charming boutiques, the city’s downtown strikes a unique, wonderful balance: Here you’ll find an effortless coexistence of the kind of upscale, quirky, and countrified experiences that define Northern California Wine Country.
+Stroll Petaluma’s compact but not claustrophobic downtown with stunning architecture and charming boutiques.
+Here, you’ll find an effortless coexistence of upscale, quirky, and countrified offerings that make Northern California Wine Country irresistible.

-For women’s clothing, Ethical Clothing you’ll find locally designed and mindfully manufactured clothing in sizes from XS to XL, plus vintage and vintage-inspired baubles and fabulous accessories of every type.
+Discover Ethical Clothing for locally designed and mindfully manufactured finds as well as vintage and vintage-inspired baubles and accessories of every type.

-If you’re not in the mood for shopping, Petaluma’s historic downtown is still a beautiful – and fascinating – place for an afternoon stroll.
-The city’s architecture and surrounding rural scenery give it an “American small town of yesteryear” look that several big-time movie directors have taken advantage of.
-From classics like Francis Ford Coppola’s Peggy Sue Got Married and George Lucas’s American Graffiti, to lighter fare including Flubber and Pleasantville, you may find yourself recalling scenes from the big screen as you wander around town.
+Petaluma’s historic downtown is a beautiful, fascinating place for an afternoon stroll.
+The city’s architecture and surrounding rural scenery give it an “American small town of yesteryear” look that several big-time movie directors have desired for their films.
+From classics like Francis Ford Coppola’s Peggy Sue Got Married and George Lucas’s American Graffiti to lighter fare like Flubber and Pleasantville, you may find yourself recalling scenes from the big screen as you wander.

 The exterior of McNear's Saloon & Dining House has an old fashioned marquee in Sonoma County

-McNear’s Saloon & Dining House was a backdrop in American Graffiti
+McNear’s Saloon & Dining House in Petaluma, California was a backdrop in the movie American Graffiti.

-Once lunchtime hits, take a break from walking to refuel.
-Within a few blocks of the Petaluma River’s newly revitalized waterfront, you’ll find loads of sit-down spots to satisfy any craving.
-Try Wild Goat Bistro for locavore salads and gluten-free sandwiches; or pop into Central Market for Californian-meets-Mediterranean plates with ingredients sourced from the restaurant’s own Petaluma farm.
+Stop for lunch near the Petaluma River’s newly revitalized waterfront, where you’ll find loads of sit-down spots to satisfy any craving.
+Try Wild Goat Bistro for locavore salads and gluten-free sandwiches, or pop into Central Market for Californian-meets-Mediterranean plates with ingredients sourced from the restaurant’s own Petaluma farm.
 For more ideas, read Where to Eat: Restaurants in Petaluma.

-For more casual, grab-and-go options, Petaluma also sets a pretty high bar: Pick up a savory pie from the Petaluma Pie Company, then follow it up with an old-fashioned malt or cone from cutesy throw-back LaLa’s Creamery.
+For more casual, grab-and-go options, Petaluma also sets a pretty high bar.
+Pick up a savory pie from the Petaluma Pie Company, then follow it up with an artisanal treat in an array of small-batch flavors at Angela’s Ice Cream.

-In the heart of downtown, the Mystic Theatre (temporarily closed due to Covid-19 protocols) hosts regular live music performances.
-Built in 1911 to showcase vaudeville talent, today you’ll see everything from reggae, to country, to rock on the schedule.
+In the heart of downtown, the Mystic Theatre hosts regular live music performances.
+Built in 1911 to showcase vaudeville talent, today you’ll see everything from reggae to country to rock on the schedule.

+Make it a late night and relax for the night.
 Petaluma’s Metro Hotel & Café is a whimsical little French outpost just minutes from downtown.
-The Hotel Petaluma, right in the heart of town, offers affordable rooms in a beautifully renovated, century-old building.
-Or consider a stay at the riverside Sheraton Sonoma Wine Country – Petaluma, which features a pool.
+The Hotel Petaluma, in the heart of town, offers rooms in a beautifully renovated, century-old building.
+Or consider a stay at the riverside Sheraton Sonoma Wine Country, which features a pool.

-Looking to extend your stay?
-Check out five of our favorite things to do in Petaluma, find out what this little city’s most famous for, or keep your trip going by following one of several two- or three-day itineraries in Sonoma Wine Country.
+If you extend your stay, check out five of our favorite things to do in Petaluma, find out what this little city’s most famous for, or keep your trip going by following one of several two- or three-day itineraries in Sonoma Wine Country.

 You Might Also Like